16n-faderbank/16n-faderbank.github.io/index.md

 There's not a mailing list or anything.
 There is, however, [this thread on lines](https://llllllll.co/t/16n-is-a-bank-of-faders-release-thread-current-version-1-31/18620/3) to support the official release.
 And there's also [this sprawling thread on lines](https://llllllll.co/t/interest-check-faderbank-run/9920), where you can follow the story of its creation.

+## Talking about 16n

+I recommend `#16nfaderbank` as hashtag for talking about 16n, for _reasons_.
+(The more obvious hashtag already appears to have less savoury connotations.)